What Can I Recycle?

 When you purchase new tires a fee ranging from $5 - $35 depending on the tire, is levied.
 All fees collected go exclusively towards the operation of the scrap tire recycling program and are used primarily to pay for transporting and recycling BC's scrap tires.
 The Regional District does not receive any of these levies although they are responsible for disposing of the used tires.

-Contact the Recycling Council of BC Recycling Hotline: 1-800-667-4321 or visit the BC Stewards website. to find a location where you can return your used tires to an Authorized Tire Dealer at no charge!
+Visit the BC Tire Stewardship website. to find a location where you can return your used tires to an Authorized Tire Dealer at no charge!

 Q: What is contamination?